Court order freezes steel trader Stemcor's Indian assets sale

-NEW DELHI India's state-owned fuel retailers plan to implement daily revision of fuel price in five cities from May 1 ahead of a nationwide rollout of the scheme, industry sources said.
+* HK->Shenzhen Connect daily quota used 1.6 pct, Shenzhen->HK daily quota used 2.3 pct

-LONDON/NEW DELHI The Calcutta High Court on Wednesday issued a restraining order which prevents indebted steel trading house Stemcor from selling its Indian iron assets, a sale that would help the trader to repay at least part of its $1.2 billion debt to banks.
+LONDON/NEW DELHI, Sept 25 An Indian court on Wednesday issued a restraining order which prevents indebted steel trading house Stemcor from selling its Indian iron assets, a sale that would help the trader to repay at least part of its $1.2 billion debt to banks.

-The court imposed a temporary restraining order on the sale of Stemcor's Indian assets, which include an iron ore mine and iron processing facilities in the state of Odisha, valued by an industry source at about $700-750 million.
+The High court of Calcutta imposed a temporary restraining order on the sale of Stemcor's Indian assets, which include an iron ore mine and iron processing facilities in the state of Odisha, valued by an industry source at about $700-750 million.

-The court did so prompted by a petition filed by ICICI Bank Ltd (ICBK.NS), India's second largest lender by assets, which has lent Stemcor 5.87 billion rupees, with Stemcor's Indian assets as a collateral.
+The court did so prompted by a petition filed by ICICI Bank Ltd, India's second largest lender by assets, which has lent Stemcor 5.87 billion rupees ($93.57 million), with Stemcor's Indian assets as a collateral.

 The loan is to be repaid by December but the bank filed the complaint worried that a sale of Stemcor's assets in India could jeopardise the payback.